 Social networking has become an integral part of the way entrepreneurs reach their customers, but the idea of networking has been around much longer than Facebook and Twitter.
 After all, what's a business card if not a social medium?
 When you hand a potential customer or business relation a business card, you're making a social connection with that person and giving them the means to do the same with you.

-Online social media can also be fully integrated with any print marketing campaign.
+Social media can also be fully integrated with any print marketing strategy or campaign.
 In fact, you'd be hard-pressed to find a business card from a serious entrepreneur without his or her Facebook address, Twitter address, or other social networking URL printed on it.
 (Slightly over half of respondents to a Nielsen survey said they used a social media advertising campaign in conjunction with print media.)

 Photo: Sarah Papierz